11 Top Tips For Teaching Kids To Fish And Have Fun While Fishing

 Make sure you head to the water during the time of day when the fish are going to bite!
 This will help them put the casting techniques they learned to good use.
 The more action, the more they’ll learn to love fishing.

-Once you start seeing your kids gain confidence, you can up the challenge.
+You can up the challenge once you start seeing your kids gain confidence.
 Take them on your boat, a kayak, or a canoe.
-Or go to a small river or stream and see what sort of fish you can find.
-As you up the challenge, you’ll find that kids will become more focused in hopes of impressing you and practicing all the things you have learned.
+Or go to a small river or stream and see what fish you can find.
+As you up the challenge, you’ll find that kids will become more focused in hopes of impressing you and practicing everything you have learned.

-Tip: Take a hat and sunscreen if you know it’s going to be hot and sunny.
+Tip: Take a hat and sunscreen if you know it will be hot and sunny.

 If The Fishing Is Slow, Give the Kids Simple Jobs To Do

-This can range from looking out in the water for any moving fish, and even looking around at nature.
+This can range from looking out in the water for any moving fish to even looking around at nature.

-Tackle boxes are typically very messy, mine always could do with some rearrangement or sorting out.
+Tackle boxes are typically very messy; mine could always be done with rearrangement or sorting.
 Kids are great at doing these tasks.
-More importantly, keep them occupied and they will feel like they are helping out.
+More importantly, keep them occupied, and they will feel like they are helping out.

 Tip: During the trip, teach them fishing etiquette.
-Remain quiet, take home all the garbage, be gentle with the fish and respect the fish whether big or small.
+Remain quiet, take home all the garbage, be gentle with the fish, and respect all fish, whether big or small.

 Tips for When Kids Get Discouraged or Get Bored Fishing